 Men and women who accept the invitation to enter our residential recovery programs live together with others who share the goal of restoring their lives to hope, spiritual wholeness, productivity and independent living.
 This longer-term housing provides shelter in a supportive setting for 6-to-15 months, along with life and employment skills training, addiction recovery continuing education opportunities, single and group counseling, legal aid, job-readiness training and housing placement.

-At The Bowery Mission Discipleship Institute, 80 men share a dormitory.
-At The Bowery Mission Transitional Center, 77 men live in single-room occupancy units.
+At The Bowery Mission Life Transformation Program, 80 men share a dormitory.
+At The Bowery Mission Men's Center in Avenue D, 77 men live in single-room occupancy units.
 And at The Bowery Mission Women’s Center at Heartsease Home, 20 women share bedrooms in a five-story brownstone, specially designed to aid in their recovery.
-Learn more about our residential recovery programs.
+Learn more about our approach to homelessness.